aimacode/aima-java/trunk/aima-all/README.txt

   * aima-all  : is the master project, used by aima-java developers, for creating releases.
  * Sub-Project directory organization is based on the standard [http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html Maven] directory layout.

-== Current Release: 1.5.1-Chp15-Rewrite ==
+== Current Release: 1.5.2-Chp17n21-Rewrite ==
-1.5.1-Chp15-Rewrite : 31 Jul 2011 :<br>
+1.5.2-Chp17n21-Rewrite : 16 Sept 2011 :<br>
-Rewrite of logic from Chapter 15 in aima-core.
+Rewrite of logic from Chapter 17 and 21 in aima-core.
 This is based on the following sub-project releases:
-  * aima-core (0.10.1) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
+  * aima-core (0.10.2) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
-  * aima-gui  (1.0.5)  : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.
+  * aima-gui  (1.0.6)  : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.
   * aimax-osm (2.0.1)  : see - [http://aima-java.googlecode.com/svn/trunk/aimax-osm/README.txt README.txt] for details.
     * Note: This project is under a different License.